pldn/LDWizard-old/docs/design.md

 The following interaction steps are located within the inner rectangle:

-1. import
+1. Import
-2. configuration
+2. Configuration
-3. export
+3. Export
-4. publish
+4. Publish

 ### 3.2 Communications Interface

 Three types of communication are expected between the LD Wizard and other applications.

 - Communications between the LD Wizard and the local file system to retrieve the tabular data sources, for transformation.
 The general user will activate the communications to the file system via the user interface.

 - Communications between the LD Wizard and the local file system to store the linked data result file, the transformation script, and the original tabular source data file.
 The end-user will activate the communications to the file system via the user interface.

 - Communications between the LD Wizard and a external linked data publication platform, in order to store the linked data result, the transformation script, and the tabular source data.
 Publication on such a platform typically requires authorization and authentication.
 The LD Wizard Interface must be extendable to facilitate interaction with linked data publication platforms.
 For the purpose of authorization and authentication, the general user must supply additional information.
 Additional information consist of a user name and password combination, or it may consist of an API token that the general user has created for the intended linked data publication platform.

 ## 4. System Features